WanderSafe — LGBTQ+ Travel Safety

 Strong legal protections; some street-level risk remains

-Uruguay's Ley Integral para Personas Trans (2018) is the most broad trans rights law in Latin America, guaranteeing healthcare access, legal recognition, affirmative action in public employment, and reparations.
+Uruguay's Ley Integral para Personas Trans (2018) is the most extensive trans rights law in Latin America, guaranteeing healthcare access, legal recognition, affirmative action in public employment, and reparations.
 Trans women in Montevideo benefit from these protections, though Afro-Uruguayan trans women and trans sex workers face disproportionate harassment.
 Central neighborhoods like Ciudad Vieja and Cordon are generally safe.
 Carry a copy of your legal documents.
 Gender-affirming healthcare including hormones is available through the public health system.

 Trans Men